Total Eclipse: You Need This Advice

 Astronomers are able to predict with a precise level of accuracy the time and effects we can expect on the day of the eclipse on August 21, 2017.

 Looking directly at the sun is unsafe except during the very brief moments when the sun is totally obscured by the moon.
-Even special glasses are not full proof.
+Even special glasses are not fool proof.

 Visit NASA’s website for best safety practices if you will be outdoors or working outdoors during this event, which will occur in the morning hours of August 21, 2017.